schlick7/LuteForMobile/docs/stuff.md

 Update HelpScreen

 # Statistics Screen
-For the Wordcount lets create a Current Day streak and a Longest Day streak stat. any day with a wordcount of 1 or more should count.
+- For the Wordcount lets create a Current Day streak and a Longest Day streak stat. any day with a wordcount of 1 or more should count.

 # Terms Screen
+-

 # Reader

-lets also make the orignal sentence in the AI translation modal be collapsible
+-

 # TTS
 - Future: add a selector in language settings to apply TTS voices based on languages.